ESWZY/cs50web-final-project/README.md

 [Article](http://eswzy.pythonanywhere.com/admin/articles/article/) is one of the most important entities of the platform.
 Article has fields like title, author, publish date, brief, free part and full part.

 Editor can only manipulate articles.
-If editors want the article is totally free, they can set the "Full part" as None, literally.
+If editors want the article to be totally free, they can set the "Full part" as None, literally.

 ![Add article](/screenshot/add_article.png)